 In a kitchen, one or even two sources of light isn't going to cut it.
 For a successful lighting scheme, you need to layer your lighting, pairing different types of lighting so all the kitchen's functions are catered for.
 See even in this small kitchen that a pendant light provides a more focus light above the kitchen island but there's also track lighting above, angled to light up each side of the space.

 'Lighting a room takes careful consideration, no more so than in the kitchen.
 Often considered the hub of the home, the kitchen has to play host to home office, classroom, social hub and cooking preparation.
 As such, it needs flexible lighting to make the space suitable for every situation at every time of day.
 Kitchen lighting therefore not only needs to be beautiful but highly functional.' says Alex Main, Director of The Main Company.

 'Layering lighting is key to achieve this.
 Pair ceiling spotlights for full illumination with pendant lighting over the island for dramatic effect.
 Soft dimmer lighting around the kitchen table will help create a more intimate feeling for guests, whilst under cabinet, strip lighting will help zone worksurfaces for food preparation.'

 2. Light up architectural details

-How beautiful is this kitchen lighting idea?
+How beautiful is this modern kitchen lighting idea?
 It makes a statement but also provides a lovely all-over glow to the space and really accentuates the architectural details of the room and the loftiness of the ceilings.
 Recreate something similar in your own space by running subtle LED strip lighting along beams, around alcoves, or even just around the edges of your room – it's a simple idea with a really dramatic effect.

 3. Choose sculptural shapes